About Work Psychology Group

 To succeed in the Consultant Psychologist role you must be able to:

-- Communicate effectively to clients both verbally and in writing
+• Communicate effectively to clients and colleagues both verbally and in writing.

 The role will be based in our Derby office.
 Some UK-travel should be expected in line with client requirements, with future flexibility to work from home up to two days a week.

 To apply for this role, please obtain an application form from Jo Hasse, Work Psychology Group at firstname.lastname@example.org.